apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 users can define the maximum interval between two full compactions to ensure latency.
 This table property does not affect normal compactions and they may still be performed once in a while by writers to reduce reader costs.

-This approach can solve the aforementioned issue.
+This approach can solve the above mentioned issue.
 However, it has led to a new problem.
-The default 'changelog-producer.compaction-interval' is 30 minutes, meaning that it takes 30 minutes for changes upstream to be reflected in the ads query.
+The default changelog-producer.compaction-interval is 30 minutes, meaning that it takes 30 minutes for changes upstream to be reflected in the ads query.
 During production, it has been found that changing the compaction interval to 1 minute or 2 minutes can cause inaccuracies in the ADS layer aggregation data again.

 ```sql
 'changelog-producer.compaction-interval' = '2m'
 ```

-When writing into the Flink Table Store, it is necessary to configure 'table.exec.sink.upsert-materialize' to 'none' to avoid generating an upsert stream, ensuring that the Flink Table Store can retain a complete changelog for subsequent stream read operations.
+When writing into the Flink Table Store, it is necessary to configure table.exec.sink.upsert-materialize= none to avoid generating an upsert stream, ensuring that the Flink Table Store can retain a complete changelog for subsequent stream read operations.

 ```sql
 set 'table.exec.sink.upsert-materialize' = 'none'